ualbany-csi524-f20/tutorials/ubuntu-installtion.md

-# Ubuntu Installation
+# Installing Your Own Ubuntu (not the SEED version)
-1. Download Ubuntu 17.10 .iso file (bottom of the page) here: https://www.ubuntu.com/download/desktop
+1. Download Ubuntu .iso file (bottom of the page) here: https://www.ubuntu.com/download/desktop
-1. Installing Ubuntu 17.10 on Virtual Machine:
+1. Installing Ubuntu on Virtual Machine:
-  *	Create your first virtual machine, refer: https://www.virtualbox.org/manual/ch01.html#gui-createvm
+  *	Create your first virtual machine, refer to: https://www.virtualbox.org/manual/ch01.html#gui-createvm
   * Minimum recommended disk space of virtual memory: 15 GB

 Note: Although it is not necessary to create a virtual machine that matches the minimum specs required for ubuntu installation, you may refer to them here: https://help.ubuntu.com/community/Installation/SystemRequirements